tdegeus/cppmat/docs/cppmat_var_regular.rst

     Returns the entry at ``(i,j,k)``.
 Use this to read or write.

-    If the indices are input as ``int`` a negative may also be used, which counts from the last index along that axis.
+    A negative index may also be used (in that case the indices have to be ``int``) which counts down from the last index along that axis.
+For example ``A(-1,-1,-1)`` in the last index of the above array.
 This implies some extra operations, so if you do not use this feature input the indices as ``size_t``.

     The number of indices (i.e. ``A(i)``, ``A(i,j)``, ``A(i,j,k)``, ...) may be lower or equal to the rank, all 'omitted' indices are assumed to be zero.